Specialization in Global Conflict Studies

 While past generations witnessed world wars and other great power struggles, global conflict has evolved to include violent extremism, large-scale displacement, and failed nations.
 Future leaders must also adapt their concepts and empirical approaches in order to understand the new nature of conflict when proposing solutions for the future.

-By focusing on comparative development, political economy, and applied methodology, the Global Conflict Studies Certificate is designed to prepare students for careers in government, nongovernmental organizations, international organizations, or multinational corporations.
+By focusing on comparative development, political economy, and applied methodology, The Pearson Institute Global Conflict Studies Specialization is designed to prepare students for careers in government, non-governmental organizations, international organizations, or multinational corporations.

 • Assess key arguments advanced in the arena of conflict and consider, through an evidence-based lens, the relationship of conflict to factors such as economic opportunity, natural resources, foreign aid, military technology, ethnic divisions and identity, etc.